jmab-2000/RFA_Math_Topic_Detector/README.md

 │   vectorizer_v1.sav (serialized CountVectorizer for vectorizing instances of RFA_MODEL v1)

 │   word_cloud.ipynb (word cloud generated from the dataset_after_transformation.csv from all instances and by class)

+Model will be used for our Web App https://math-app.azurewebsites.net